XinliSunNJAU/Bacillus-Pseudomonas-biofilm-evolution/README.md

 Contributing
 Contributions to this project are welcome.
 Please fork the repository, make your changes, and submit a pull request.

-# License
-This project is licensed under the MIT License - see the LICENSE.md file for details.

 # Contact
 For any questions or issues, please open an issue on the GitHub repository page or contact sunxinli@njau.edu.cn.

-# Acknowledgments
-Thanks to all the contributors who have helped with testing, feedback, and suggestions.